Torrens Building: Universities

-From 2005, with the intention of creating the "University City Adelaide precinct", Torrens Building has housed the Australian campus of Carnegie Mellon University, running programs of the Heinz College.
-The British Cranfield University ran a campus in the building from 2007 to 2010 and University College London's School of Energy and Resources was based there from 2009 until December 2017.
-The new Torrens University, the first new university in Australia for 20 years, opened in the Torrens Building 2013 and started teaching in 2014.
+From 2005, with the intention of creating the "University City Adelaide precinct", Torrens Building housed the Australian campus of Carnegie Mellon University, running programs of the Heinz College, until its closure in 2022.
+The British Cranfield University ran a campus in the building from 2007 to 2010, and University College London's School of Energy and Resources was based there from 2009 until December 2017.
+The new Torrens University, the first new university in Australia for 20 years, opened in the Torrens Building in 2013 and started teaching in 2014.
 However, on 3 August 2015 it opened a new campus on Wakefield Street, and as of 2019 no longer lists Torrens Building as another campus.

 In 2015, the Torrens Building was offered for sale as part of the State Administration Centre precinct by the Government of South Australia, previously having been excluded from the sale plans, but as of 2019 had not been sold and has apparently been withdrawn from the market.